 - A. Authorization.
 As of the effective date of this UDO, the Town Administrator is appointed to administer this UDO in cooperation with Union County and State representatives.
 The Town Administrator may delegate tasks and responsibilities. - B. Duties.
-Duties assigned to staff include, but are not limited to, drafting and implementing plans and development regulations to be adopted pursuant to this UDO; determining whether applications for development approvals are complete; receiving and processing applications for development approvals; providing notices of applications and hearings; making decisions and determinations regarding development regulation implementation; determining whether applications for development approvals meet applicable standards as established by law and local ordinance; conducting inspections; issuing or denying certificates of correct violations, and recommending bringing judicial actions against actual or threatened violations; keeping adequate records; and any other actions that may be required in order adequately to enforce the laws and development regulations under their jurisdiction.
-The administrative and enforcement provisions related to building permits set forth in Article 11 of this UDO shall be followed for those permits.
+Duties assigned to staff include, but are not limited to, drafting and implementing plans and development regulations to be adopted pursuant to this UDO; determining whether applications for development approvals are complete; receiving and processing applications for development approvals; providing notices of applications and hearings; making decisions and determinations regarding development regulation implementation; determining whether applications for development approvals meet applicable standards as established by law and local ordinance; conducting inspections; issuing or denying certificates of compliance or occupancy; enforcing development regulations, including issuing notices of violation, orders to correct violations, and recommending bringing judicial actions against actual or threatened violations; keeping adequate records; and any other actions that may be required in order adequately to enforce the laws and development regulations under their jurisdiction.
+The administrative and enforcement provisions related to building permits set forth in Article II of this UDO shall be followed for those permits.

-D-403.
-Administrative development approvals and determinations.
+Section D-403.
+Administrative Development Approvals and Determinations.